 Summit donates to a wide range of worthy causes and organizations that touch nearly every aspect of community life.
 But we publicize only those activities that demonstrate leadership in the hopes of inspiring others to also lead through generosity.
-Our community involvement reflects the personal philosophy of President and CEO Victor R. Jury Jr.
+Our community involvement reflects the personal philosophy of Chairman and CEO Victor R. Jury Jr.

 Summit also supports many faith-based groups, including Habitat for Humanity, Albuquerque Rescue Mission, All Faiths Receiving Home, Joy Junction, and El Rancho de los Ninos.

 Below are a few examples of Summit's community involvement, which has found its expression in many ways.

 The American Red Cross in New Mexico received $6,400 from Summit in the annual Albuquerque Isotopes Charity Banner Program.
 As an annual sponsor of the program, Summit donates $100 for every Isotopes home run during the regular AAA baseball season.
 In 2016, the Isotopes scored 64 home runs.

 Summit sponsored four portable medical clinics honoring students killed in the 1999 Texas A&M bonfire tragedy.
 TAMU student organization BUILD took on a three-year pursuit in 2014 to construct and dedicate 12 Texas Aggie Medical Clinics – one for each of the bonfire victims.
 Summit donated material toward the project, which will help support communities in Bolivia, Cambodia, Moldova, and Dominican Republic.
 BUILD has eight clinics currently operating in Haiti, Guatemala, Honduras, Jamaica, and Kenya.